Author: Ameeba

 Conceptual Example Code

-Here is a conceptual example of how this vulnerability might be exploited.
-This example shows a malicious payload being sent to a vulnerable endpoint:
+Below is a hypothetical example of how the vulnerability might be exploited.
+This example shows a malicious HTTP POST request sent to a vulnerable endpoint.

 POST /vulnerable/endpoint HTTP/1.1